flame/blis/docs/BLISObjectAPI.md

  * `BLIS_OPTIMIZED_UKERNEL` (`"optimzd"`): This value is returned when the queried micro-kernel is provided by an implementation that is neither reference nor virtual, and thus we assume the kernel author would deem it to be "optimized".
 Such a micro-kernel may not be optimal in the literal sense of the word, but nonetheless is _intended_ to be optimized, at least relative to the reference micro-kernels.
  * `BLIS_NOTAPPLIC_UKERNEL` (`"notappl"`): This value is returned usually when performing a `gemmtrsm` or `trsm` micro-kernel type query for any `method` value that is not `BLIS_NAT` (ie: native).
 That is, induced methods cannot be (purely) used on `trsm`-based micro-kernels because these micro-kernels perform more a triangular inversion, which is not matrix multiplication.

+# Example code

+BLIS provides lots of example code in the [examples/oapi](https://github.com/flame/blis/tree/master/examples/oapi) directory of the BLIS source distribution.
+The example code in this directory is set up like a tutorial, and so we recommend starting from the beginning.
+Topics include creating and managing objects, printing vectors and matrices, setting and querying object properties, and calling a representative subset of the computational level-1v, -1m, -2, -3, and utility operations documented above.